 Jim Urbina, Tom Doak’s longest serving associate at Renaissance Golf Design, completed a restoration project on the course alongside greenkeeper C.J.
 Penrose in 2017, removing obtrusive trees, repositioning tee boxes, rebuilding eroded bunkers and enlarging putting surfaces to their original green size.
-If anything, this little links jewel located thirty miles out to sea on Nantucket Island now shines as brightly as the Sankaty Head Light.
+If anything, this little links-like jewel located thirty miles out to sea on Nantucket Island now shines as brightly as the Sankaty Head Lighthouse.

 Must emphatically disagree with first review.
 Instead of finding Sankaty a gem, I found it repetitive and boring.
 Every hole is similar with nary a hint at strategy besides hit the ball down the middle.
 Every hole is basically a straight strip of fairway (with few exceptions) with thick fescue lining it.
 There’s no letup on the entire course.
 Almost every hole has a few bunkers dotting the outside of the fairway and a green sloped back to front.

 The maintenance of the course is high quality and the setting is picturesque.
 Also, I played well; but it didn’t influence my perspective of the course.
 I was actually relieved to finish the round because of the monotony.